 Surely there can be better and more progressive outcomes when taking a risk-based approach to regulation.

-As seen recently in Australia, neglecting to use best compliance practices could have you run the risk of significant repercussions.
+As seen recently, the CBA AML/CTF Case in Australia shows that neglecting to use best compliance practices could have you run the risk of significant repercussions.
 Take the Royal Commission into the Australian banks over the past year as an example.
 We can see that even large and trusted organisations such as banks can forgo AML best practices if their priorities are not aligned with compliance and reporting.

 An open identity verification standard and system which specialises in compliance offers a unique opportunity to improve the way business complies with these regulations.
 If such a system allows the individual to federate and maintain a persistent digital identity there is great potential for future ubiquity.